Unmatched Plumbing

 • Water Quality Issues: If you've experienced significant changes in water quality (taste, odor, sediment, etc.), it's important to investigate the cause, and replacement may be necessary.

-• Well Water Pressure: If you're experiencing low or fluctuating water pressure, it could be a sign of a failing pump.
+• Well Water Pressure: If you're experiencing low or fluctuating water pressure, it could be a sign of a failing pressure switch, pressure tank, or filtration system.

 Well Water Supply Components (Electrical Work and Drilling)

-Here at Unmatched Plumbing Company, we do absolutely zero additions, changing locations, or updating any portion of the electrical systems tied to a plumbing system .
-We install plumbing and plumbing related systems and items and if the electrical is a direct transfer i.e. water heater, pumps, garbage disposals, then yes, we do that.
-If a job requires any rework or changes to the electrical outlet location or electrical capacity , the client should have an electrician involved.
+Here at Unmatched Plumbing Company, we do absolutely zero underground or below ground well service work (The pump, and water supply line in the well casing), nor do we do anything related to any portion of the electrical systems tied to a plumbing system.
+We install well components located above ground (pressure switch, pressure tank or bladder, whole house filtration systems), and if the electrical wiring or plug is a direct transfer or replacement i.e. water heater, pumps, garbage disposals, pressure switch then yes, we do that.
+If a job requires any specialty electrical diagnosis, rework or changes to the electrical outlet location, wiring, or electrical capacity, the client should have a licensed electrician involved.
+If well system issue is diagnosed by one of our technicians to be an electrical related issue and not a plumbing or above ground well related problem.
+Our time spent during the dispatch, diagnosis, consumables, and labor will be billed to the customer.

 We do not drill wells or maintain the well cavity and walls themselves.
-We also do not clean the well cavities or walls.
+We do not replace or update well motor pumps (below ground).
+We recommend contacting a well specialist company for all of your below ground well needs.

 252-661-9514